manoa-market/manoa-market.github.io/index.md

 ### Categories

-Under the all the Listings provides another navigation bar which organizations each item into specified categories.
+Under the all the Listings provides another navigation bar which organizes each listing into specified categories.

 ![](images/furniture1.png)